Synchronization and exceptional points in nonreciprocal active polar mixtures: Introduction

-To address these issues, we perform a combined continuum and particle-level analysis of a minimal model for a binary mixture of active Brownian particles \cite{romanczuk_schimansky-geier_2012_active_brownian_particles} with additional nonreciprocal torques \cite{fruchart_2021_non-reciprocal_phase_transitions,kreienkamp_klapp_2022_clustering_flocking_chiral_active_particles_non-reciprocal_couplings,kreienkamp_klapp_2024_non-reciprocal_alignment_induces_asymmetric_clustering,kreienkamp_klapp_2024_dynamical_structures_phase_separating_nonreciprocal_polar_active_mixtures}.
-The model includes both, steric repulsion and alignment couplings, each driving paradigmatic active matter transitions, namely, motility-induced phase separation \cite{cates_tailleur_2015_mips,Bialke_2013_microscopic_theory_phase_seperation} and flocking \cite{marchetti_simha_2013_hydrodynamics_soft_active_matter,vicsek_1995_novel_type_phase_transition,gregoire_chate_2004_collective_motion}.
-The system exhibits two qualitatively distinct regimes of non-reciprocity-induced dynamics: At low intraspecies coupling strengths, nonreciprocal alignment leads to asymmetric density dynamics in which predominantly one of the two species forms clusters \cite{kreienkamp_klapp_2024_non-reciprocal_alignment_induces_asymmetric_clustering,kreienkamp_klapp_2024_dynamical_structures_phase_separating_nonreciprocal_polar_active_mixtures}.
-Here, we focus on the regime of strong intraspecies coupling strengths.
-In this regime, the corresponding field theory predicts spontaneous time-dependent dynamics and exceptional transitions, previously associated with fully synchronized chiral phases \cite{fruchart_2021_non-reciprocal_phase_transitions}.
-Our particle simulations confirm that spontaneous chirality on the particle level indeed arises at sufficiently strong nonreciprocity.
-Yet, full synchronization involving all particles is not observed.
-Instead, we observe chimera-like states with a coexistence of locally synchronized and disordered regions \cite{abrams_strogatz_2004_states_chimera_coupled_oscillators}.
-The size of the synchronized regions and resulting polarization depends on the strength of nonreciprocity.
-The spontaneous chirality increases with nonreciprocity.
-Moreover, at coupling strengths associated with EPs the spontaneous chirality peaks.
+To address these issues, we perform a combined continuum and particle-level analysis of a minimal model for a binary mixture of active Brownian particles \cite{romanczuk_schimansky-geier_2012_active_brownian_particles} with additional nonreciprocal torques between particles of different species plus mutual repulsion.
+The system exhibits two qualitatively distinct regimes of nonreciprocity-induced dynamics: At low intraspecies coupling strengths, nonreciprocal interspecies alignment leads to asymmetric density dynamics, where predominantly one of the two species forms clusters.
+The asymmetric clustering in the weak-intraspecies-coupling regime has been studied in detail in \cite{kreienkamp_klapp_2024_non-reciprocal_alignment_induces_asymmetric_clustering,kreienkamp_klapp_2024_dynamical_structures_phase_separating_nonreciprocal_polar_active_mixtures}.
+Here, we focus on the regime of strong intraspecies coupling strengths, where the polarization dynamics play a dominant role.
+This leads to significantly different, time-dependent collective behavior, which is not present in the system with weaker intraspecies couplings.
+In particular, in the here considered strong-intraspecies-coupling regime, the corresponding field theory predicts spontaneous time-dependent dynamics and exceptional transitions that have been previously associated with the emergence of spontaneous chirality \cite{fruchart_2021_non-reciprocal_phase_transitions}.
+The latter work suggests that these chiral states are characterized by a homogeneous density distribution and full synchronization of the rotating particle orientations for very large interaction radii.
+Our particle simulations, conducted at smaller interaction radii, confirm the emergence of spontaneous chirality on the particle level for sufficiently strong nonreciprocity.
+However, a homogeneous state with full synchronization of all particles is \textit{not} observed.
+Instead, we observe chimera-like states with a coexistence of locally synchronized and disordered regions \cite{abrams_strogatz_2004_states_chimera_coupled_oscillators}, whose appearance is completely eluded by the mean-field continuum theory.
+The size of the synchronized regions and resulting polarization depend on the strength of nonreciprocity, with the effects becoming more pronounced when nonreciprocity increases.
+Moreover, at the coupling strengths related to EPs in the continuum theory, the spontaneous chirality is significantly enhanced.